hoxxep/Ethereum-2FA/README.md

 # Ethereum Two Factor Authentication

 Simple contract for two factor authentication to online services via Ethereum transactions.
-Note this concept has security and usability flaws, and is therefore merely a demonstration of a basic smart contract and testing with truffle.
+Note **this concept has security and usability flaws**, and is therefore merely a demonstration of a basic smart contract and testing with truffle.

-## Basic Functionality
+## Basic Functionality Story

 1. User logs in to example.com with username-password.
 2. example.com asks the user to send a transaction to their 2FA contract, and starts waiting for an Authenticated event.
 (Note: events before this login are ignored).
 A reasonable timeout should be set to account for fees and network congestion — after which this login is rejected if no Authenticated event is heard for this user's Ethereum address.